 Severity Log Entry Possible Causes and Solutions Serious Error Failed to create {identity} %s.
 Internal error %d.
 Verify that all UC Server processes are started, and retry creating the identity.
 Serious Error Failed to deliver a message to user '%s' A message that was queued for message delivery has given up attempting to deliver the message.
 The messages will be delivered to the system defined default mailbox.
 Verify the connection and permissions to the message store.
 Serious Error Failed to get server object for user '%s'.
 Verify network connectivity.
 Verify the UC Server's service accounts file permissions on the .\UC Server folder.
 Serious Error Failed to update Active Directory user's extensions (hr=0x%08x).
 Verify network connectivity and the connection to Active Directory.
 Verify the UC Server's service accounts file permissions on the .\UC Server folder.
-Re-run the Server Configuration Wizard.
+Re-run the NetVanta UC Server Configuration Wizard.

 Severity Log Entry Possible Causes and Solutions Serious Error Internal error finding the Exchange Server message store.
 Verify the connection to Microsoft Exchange Server.
 Validate the UC Server's service account has the appropriate permissions.
 Serious Error System diagnostics has detected a potential problem with port %s.(port displayed as [name [extension, deviceId]]).
 The port auditing system has detected a problem with one or more of the system ports.
 Possible problems: PBX port is bad Wiring is connected to the wrong port on the PBX.
 Call each port individually and monitor in the UC Server Ports Manager to ensure that calls are being received on the expected port.
 Wiring is bad.
 Verify the wiring.
 Serious Error The minimum disk storage threshold has been exceeded.
 New voice messages will not be saved until the problem is corrected.
 Increase the disk storage, or remove any files that are not required.
 Fatal Error Application Services have been restarted to recover from an error condition.
 In most situations, the system will be operating normally after this occurs.
 If this log entry appears regularly or frequently, then more investigation is required.
-For more information, refer to the following section Troubleshooting the Application Server Restarted Log Error on page 338 .
+For more information, refer to the following section The following log entry may appear in the System Errors and Warning Logs: on page 346.